 While these complex scientific words might look irritating at the moment, they offer an important glimpse into how future medicine may protect populations from the broader dangers of radiation exposure.
 Today, gene-editing tools like CRISPR are mainly focused on helping cancer patients by limiting the damage caused by clinical radiation.
 Yet the same principles could eventually be applied to people exposed to radiation in crises, such as nuclear accidents, or even large-scale warfare.
 If scientists learn to reverse or prevent the cellular injuries caused by ionizing radiation, these tools could evolve from therapeutic treatment to proactive protection.
 Moving from complex scientific words to less complex, but no less irritating, political ones: if scientists succeed in achieving this, nuclear weapons will be obsolete, because, quite simply, they will be useless.

-The current world order is built on a premise that great powers are the ones who have nuclear weapons.
-China, France, Russia, the United Kingdom, and the United States, also known as the P5, are the countries whose ownership of nuclear weapons, among other supporting variables, gave them the elegibility to be own the veto power and the ability to threaten the usage of nuclear weapons in case of war.
-This has led to two main facts, while there are many factors including economic strength and military might that determine who is a global power, ownership of nuclear weapons is that one peculiar factor that determines who is to be a great power.
-In another words, the current world order is shaped around nuclear powers.
-Secondly, nuclear weapons have paved the way for the well known principle of Mutually Assured Distruction which, in a nutshell, means that two nuclear powers would not enter a war against one another or that when two nuclear powers enter a conflict they will not use their nuclear weapons because in this case mutuall destruction is guaranteed, India and Pakistan is a good example here.
+The current world order is built on the premise that great powers are the ones who have nuclear weapons.
+China, France, Russia, the United Kingdom, and the United States, also known as the P5, are the countries whose ownership of nuclear weapons, among other supporting variables, gave them the eligibility to own the veto power and the ability to threaten the usage of nuclear weapons in case of war.
+This has led to two main conclusions: while many factors, including economic strength and military might, determine who is a global power, ownership of nuclear weapons is a peculiar factor that distinguishes a great power.
+In other words, the current world order is shaped around nuclear powers.
+Secondly, nuclear weapons have paved the way for the well-known principle of Mutually Assured Destruction which, in a nutshell, means that two nuclear powers would not enter a war against one another or that when two nuclear powers enter a conflict, they will not use their nuclear weapons because in this case mutual destruction is guaranteed, India and Pakistan are a good example here.

 Theoretically, this means that nuclear weapons, ironically, are a source of stability for peace and security and that it is a means of mitigation against great powers’ wars, AKA world wars.
-While this is not entirely false, the idea of nuclear weapons itself is an inherent reason for wars or their prolonging.
-For example, the never-ending dispute between Iran and western countries is mainly due to the former’s ambitions to obtain nuclear weapons.
+While this is not entirely false, the idea of nuclear weapons itself is an inherent reason for wars or their prolongation.
+For example, the never-ending dispute between Iran and Western countries is mainly due to the former’s ambitions to obtain nuclear weapons.
 Essentially, it is the U.S. fear for Israel’s security in the region.
-Moreover, the idea of owning nuclear weapons could be used as a justification for the eruption of wars, such as the case of the 12-day War between Iran and Israel when the latter kept using the Iranian nuclear capabilities and the “nuclear bomb” as a justification for bombing Tehran.
-On the other side, world leaders do weaponise the idea itself without actually using it.
-For istance, Russian Presidnt Vladimir Putin has more than once hinted to the usage of nuclear weapons in the onging war with Ukraine.
-While it could be clear that it is a mere threat to western powers who could potentially attack Moscow.
-Accordingly, mere ownership of nuclear weapons gave Putin space to further attack Ukraine with some gauarantee that no other power could risk entering a war with the nuclear state.
+Moreover, the idea of owning nuclear weapons could be used as a justification for the eruption of wars, such as the case of the 12-day War between Iran and Israel, when the latter kept using the Iranian nuclear capabilities and the “nuclear bomb” as a justification for bombing Tehran.
+On the other hand, world leaders weaponise the idea without actually using it.
+For instance, Russian President Vladimir Putin has more than once hinted at the usage of nuclear weapons in the ongoing war with Ukraine.
+While it could be clear that it is a mere threat to Western powers, which could potentially attack Moscow.
+Accordingly, mere ownership of nuclear weapons gave Putin space to further attack Ukraine with some guarantee that no other power could risk entering a war with the nuclear state.

-Accordinlgy, all of the above features of wars and political hegemony dictated to a good extent by nuclear powers will be altered in case of finding a technology that beats their impact and as a result, their obsolesence.
-Importantly, today’s great powers would be tomorrow’s middle ones and the opposite is true.
-Will Russia find a place for itself among great powers if the nuclear capability is no longer in need?
-Would France’s messed up internal politics and future of economic uncertainty kick the European country out of the P5?
+Accordingly, all of the above features of war and political hegemony, dictated mainly by nuclear powers, will be altered if a technology emerges that mitigates their impact and, as a result, their obsolescence.
+Importantly, today’s great powers would be tomorrow’s middle ones, and the opposite is true.
+Will Russia find a place for itself among the great powers if its nuclear capability is no longer in need?
+Would France’s messed-up internal politics and future economic uncertainty kick the European country out of the P5?
 Will even the P5 matter then?
-Will the current structure of the permanent members of UN Security Council stay the same or a complete overhaul of this system will be in sight?
+Will the current structure of the UN Security Council’s permanent members remain the same, or is a complete overhaul in sight?

-While it might seem reassuring for some that nuclear weapons disapperance would eliminate the danger of a nuclear war, there still a risk of the emergence of a new family of WMD.
-In the case demonstrated above, in which genome editing can be an established way of cancelling the effect of nuclear radiation, same genome editing techniques can be used to inflict massive harm on specific populations with deadly consequences.
-Whether it is genome editing or any other emerging technology, it is difficult to imagine the world with no lethal, mass destructive weapons that could end wars in minutes.
-Which means that current technological developments are ushering in a newly shaped future in which nuclear weapons might not be on the same position on the political landscape.
+While it might seem reassuring for some that nuclear weapons’ disappearance would eliminate the danger of a nuclear war, there is still a risk of the emergence of a new family of WMD.
+In the case demonstrated above, where genome editing can be an established way to reverse the effects of nuclear radiation, the same techniques can be used to inflict massive harm on specific populations, with deadly consequences.
+Whether it is genome editing or any other emerging technology, it is difficult to imagine a world with no lethal, mass-destructive weapons that could end wars in minutes.
+This means that current technological developments are ushering in a new future in which nuclear weapons might no longer occupy the same position on the political landscape.
 While this means that these brutal, deadly weapons might no longer be as threatening as before and that current global powers could be replaced by others, or at least some of them would no longer serve their acclaimed positions, it does not necessarily mean a more peaceful future.
-Realistically speaking, world politics thrives on conflicts and wars, the basic idea of the existence of great powers on which global political balance rests necessitates brutal detterance weapons.
-Should nuclear weapons disappear from the equation, some other weapon will emerge, otherwise, a vicious cycle of wars will begin until a newly acclaimed world hegemon emerges.
+Realistically speaking, world politics thrives on conflict and war; the very existence of great powers on which global political balance rests necessitates brutal deterrent weapons.
+Should nuclear weapons disappear from the equation, some other weapon will emerge; otherwise, a vicious cycle of wars will begin until a newly acclaimed world hegemon emerges.

 Henderson, Hope.
 2019.
 “From Battlefields to Cancer Wards: CRISPR to Combat Radiation Sickness.”
 June 27, 2019.
 Innovative Genomics Institute. https://innovativegenomics.org/news/crispr-to-combat-radiation/ Innovative Genomics Institute (IGI)